KovaXtreme/DBD-Surv-Trainer/README.md

 ## Download

-Click the button above, or grab the latest version directly from the [Releases](https://github.com/KovaXtreme/DBD-Surv-Trainer/releases) page — download `DBD Surv Trainer Setup X.X.X.exe` and install it like any other Windows program.
+Click the link above, or grab the latest version directly from the [Releases](https://github.com/KovaXtreme/DBD-Surv-Trainer/releases) page — download `DBD Surv Trainer Setup X.X.X.exe` and install it like any other Windows program.

 It isn't digitally signed, so Windows may show a SmartScreen warning ("Windows protected your PC") the first time you run the installer: click "More info" then "Run anyway".